 When you're looking for the best drone, you have a lot of choices.
 Gone are the days when you practically needed a pilot's license to fly a drone.
 Now, thanks to newer sensors and technology, drones pretty much fly themselves, and can remain stable in the air in all but the most challenging weather conditions.

 At the same time, consumer drones have also become better at taking aerial photos and video.
 Not only have the cameras improved, but so has the software, so drones can now track people and objects, and help you record some truly cinematic scenes.
 On the whole, drones have also become less expensive.
-We're not just talking about the sub-$100 toys you can find on Amazon, either.
 Where a few years back, the best drones cost upwards of $1,000, you can now find excellent models for half that price.
 But that makes finding the best drone all the more difficult.

 What is the best drone?

-After flying dozens of drones around the sky for countless hours, we think the best drone for most people is the DJI Mavic Mini.
+After flying dozens of drones around the sky for countless hours, we think the best drone for most people is the DJI Mini 2.
 It's the company's least expensive and most compact drone, making it easy to carry around and fly virtually anywhere.
 It packs up with its controller into a carrying case no bigger than a lunchbox, with room left over for spare parts and extra batteries.
+The Mini 2 ($449) has been upgraded to shoot 4K video, has a 6-mile range, and can stay aloft for up to 31 minutes.

 The best camera drone is the DJI Mavic 2 Pro, which has a 1/2.3 Hasselblad sensor, much larger than you'll find on other drones with built-in cameras.
 If you're looking for something with a zoom lens, then the Mavic 2 Zoom, which has a 2x zoom lens, is your best option.